diegoveloper/flutter_codelabs/flutter_codelab_5/README.md

 # Flutter CodeLab 5
-## Let's explore the navigation in Flutter
+## Best's practices for rendering

 **Description:**
-Some samples using different ways of Navigation in Flutter
+Some samples about best way to render widgets

 **Contact me**